- OUR THRIFT STORE IS CURRENTLY CLOSED DUE TO COVID 19 RESTRICTIONS

 Several food drives are held throughout the year – one of the more successful food drives is held in November by Haliburton Hills and Westwood Hills Subdivision homeowners associations, which results in approximately 200± boxes of food which helps our families through the winter months.
 Throughout the year, and especially at Christmas time, various Churches, Parishes, schools, clubs, organizations and businesses donate to the Food Bank.

 One of the biggest and successful fund raising events that takes place each year is the Annual Road Toll.
 Last year – in a pouring rain storm – we collected $8,500!!
-This year the event takes place on Saturday, September 21st, at Sobeys and Superstore.
 It requires approximately 45 volunteers for this 9 hour project.
-If you would like to volunteer a few hours of your time for this event, please contact Gary Meade (826-2567).
+If you would like to volunteer a few hours of your time for this event, please contact us.

 You may ask where the funds go?
 To operate the Food Bank we require a Manager and an Assistant Manager.
 Other expenses are for rent, electricity (heat and lights), telephone, appliances, snow removal and maintenance of our shop.
 In addition to food items provided by Feed Nova Scotia, we supplement these with items they do not provide – perishable food items such as meats, fish, poultry, vegetables, fruits, dairy, and health and beauty toiletry items, which we purchase from Sobeys and Superstore.